-Artificial substrate sampling allows for widespread/low cost and low effort monitoring of invasive Dreissenid mussels (Figure 11 b).
-Substrate refers to any substance in the water that Dreissenid mussels may attach to.
-Substrate samplers are for monitoring newly-settled juvenile and adult Dreissenid mussels that colonize substrate surfaces.
+Artificial substrate sampling allows for widespread/low cost and low effort monitoring of invasive mussels (Figure 13 b).
+Substrate refers to any substance in the water that invasive mussels may attach to.
+Substrate samplers are for monitoring newly-settled juvenile and adult invasive mussels that colonize substrate surfaces.
 See Appendix E for more information on how to build a substrate sampler.